pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

 Example Docstring
 -----------------

-Here is a template for a function docstring that tries to encapsulate all the features that may be used in any docstring.
-This is a template, so not all sections are required for every function, but is a good starting point.
+Here is a template for a function docstring that encapsulates the main features that may be used in any docstring.
+Note that not all sections are required for every function.

 .. code-block:: python

     def example_function(poa_global, exponents, degree_symbol,
                          default_arg='someval', optional_arg=None):
         r"""
-        A brief summary of the function.
+        Brief summary of the function (no citations).

         A longer description of the function.
-This can include references to literature [1]_, websites, and other code elements such as functions (:py:func:`pvlib.location.lookup_altitude`) and
+This can include citations (references) to literature [1]_, websites [2]_, and other code elements such as functions (:py:func:`pvlib.location.lookup_altitude`) and
         classes (:py:class:`pvlib.location.Location`).

         .. versionadded:: 0.0.1